achall36/RoxvilleRooster.github.io/espionage_game_setting_rules.md

 make an opposed roll to uncover any trace of your presence.
 The agent receives an additional +1 to Investigation, Streetwise, and Notice rolls when searching through or obfuscating information.
 This stacks with the Investigator Edge.

 ##Demolisher
 **Requirements**: Novice, Smarts d8+, Demolitions d8+

 The agent receives +2 on demolitions rolls when placing charges, and damage with explosives may Ace.

 ##Engineer
 **Requirements**: Novice, Smarts d6+, Repair d8+

 The agent adds +2 to Repair rolls.
 With a raise, he halves the time normally required to fix something.
 This means if a particular Repair job can be accomplished in half the time with a raise, an engineer could finish the job in one-fourth the time.

 ##Forger
 **Requirements**: Novice, Smarts d8+, Forgery d8+, Notice d6+

 The agent makes excellent forgeries.
 He receives +2 to all Forgery rolls and +2 to Notice rolls to detect fakes (Forgery vs. Notice).

 ##Master Forger
 **Requirements**: Seasoned, Forger

 The agent makes flawless forgeries, receiving +1 to all Forgery rolls and +1 to Notice rolls to detect fakes.
-This stacks with the Forger Edge
+This stacks with the Forger Edge.

 ##Hacker
 **Requirements**: Novice, Smarts d8+, Tech Ops d10+